- The Washington Times - Tuesday, October 28, 2025

 A version of this story appeared in the daily Threat Status newsletter from The Washington Times.
 Click here to receive Threat Status delivered directly to your inbox each weekday.

-Mr. Trump, on a tour of the Indo-Pacific, was also joined by Ms. Takaichi as he addressed U.S. troops aboard the aircraft carrier USS George Washington, docked at Japan’s Yokosuka Naval Base in Tokyo Bay.
+Mr. Trump, on a tour of the Indo-Pacific, was also joined by Ms. Takaichi as he addressed U.S. troops aboard the aircraft carrier USS George Washington, docked at Yokosuka Naval Base in Tokyo Bay.

 “I have always had a great love of Japan and a great respect of Japan, and I will say that this will be a relationship that will be stronger than ever before,” Mr. Trump told Ms. Takaichi in the State Guest House in Tokyo.
-“Any time you have any question, any doubt, anything you want, any favors you need, anything I can do to help Japan, we will be there.”
+“Anytime you have any question, any doubt, anything you want, any favors you need, anything I can do to help Japan, we will be there.”

 Ms. Takaichi said the bilateral partnership was entering “a golden era” and would become “the greatest alliance in the world.”

 She was elected as Japan’s first-ever female prime minister last week.
-Viewed as hawkish and conservative, she is the leading protégé of the late Japanese Prime Minister Shinzo Abe, who struck up a close relationship with Mr. Trump during his first presidential term.
+Viewed as hawkish and conservative, she is the leading protege of the late Japanese Prime Minister Shinzo Abe, who struck up a close relationship with Mr. Trump during his first presidential term.

-She shares much of her political platform with Mr. Trump: Strong on defense, suspicious of immigration, nationalistically focused.
+She shares much of her political platform with Mr. Trump: strong on defense, suspicious of immigration, nationalistically focused.

 The leaders of the two democracies aligned against China signed a framework agreement to cooperate on critical minerals, including rare earths.

-Per a White House statement, the agreement would “assist both countries in achieving resilience and security of critical minerals and rare earths supply chains, including mining, separation, and processing.”
+According to a White House statement, the agreement would “assist both countries in achieving resilience and security of critical minerals and rare earths supply chains, including mining, separation, and processing.”

-It will also “capitalize on their respective existing mining and processing operations.”
+It also will “capitalize on their respective existing mining and processing operations.”

 Japan offers lessons for nations seeking to slash their reliance.